BenChurch/Winter2017/CISC848/Implementation/ReadMe.txt

 With the optimized equation parameters and performance metrics saved, classification improvments can be determined from these results. boxPlot.py reads these results and generates boxplots comparing the unexploited class of vulnerabilities' base scores to those of the exploited class.
 Boxplots are produced for the original and optimized base score equations.
+Further validation of optimized equation performance can be obtained by using the optimized equation parameters to predict exploits in new samples of vulnerabilities.
+The parameters, if saved in IccParameters.csv and fMeasureParameters.csv can be used by predictExploits.py to produce the performance metrics for both, and the original scoring systems. predictExploits.py requires that the workflow upto and including nvd2IdVector.py be completed.
+This differentiates the exploited vulnerabilities from the unexploited.